-A Class 2 EASA Medical is required for the PPL, and this has to be taken with a CAA Approved Doctor.
+A Class 2 CAA Medical is required for the PPL, and this has to be taken with a CAA Approved Doctor.
 A class 1 medical is required for The CPL Module.

 There is no maximum time period as such, and therefore you can spread the flying lessons to suit your time and pocket.
 However it is recommended to maintain continuity, that you should try to take a lesson at least every 2 weeks.
 The CPL Module can be completed part or full time.

-The EASA Light Aircraft Pilots Licence is a MINIMUM of 30 hours Flight time,
+The CAA Light Aircraft Pilots Licence is a MINIMUM of 30 hours Flight time,

-The LAPL has a more simple content to The EASA PPL, and the use of this Licence is more limited .
+The LAPL has a more simple content to the CAA PPL, and the use of this Licence is more limited .

 We offer customised workbooks, ground school, and examination facilities on site.